 - Finally, there may be onerous restrictions on the Franchisee’s ability to sell the franchised business

-For more information on the above, or to find out how Blacks’ Commercial Law team can assist you with a Franchise Agreement, please email or call us today on 0113 207 0000.
+For more information about Franchise Agreements, or to find out how Blacks’ Commercial Law team can help you, please email or call us today on 0113 207 0000.